About TA Programs at the CTL

 Learn More About Each TA Programs Team Member:

-Lisa Aikman (she/her) is a full-time educational developer, occasional theatre/audience researcher and frequent murder-mystery reader who loves working with early career educators.
-Her role at the center is focused on supporting graduate students and postdocs to thrive as teaching assistants and course instructors in diverse classrooms while empowering them to pursue transformative teaching post-graduation.
-She strongly believes that “good teaching” requires inclusive pedagogy and, as such, is especially keen to talk about Universal Design for Learning and authentic and alternative assessments.
-You can contact Lisa to consult on teaching dossiers, student-centered syllabus design, and classroom management strategies.
+The Associate Director's role at the Centre for Teaching and Learning is focused on supporting graduate students and postdocs to thrive as teaching assistants and course instructors in diverse classrooms while empowering them to pursue transformative teaching post-graduation.
+Students and postdoctoral scholars can contact them to consult on teaching dossiers, student-centered syllabus design, and classroom management strategies.

-Karen Simmavong's role at the CTL is focused on supporting our Teaching Assistant programs with expertise in our certificates programs, social media, website, and everything in between.
-She is no stranger to Western, having completed both a Bachelor’s and Master’s in Kinesiology and held many positions throughout campus supporting student success spanning from being a Summer Academic Orientation Leader and Soph (Orientation Leader) with Student Experience, Peer Guide with the International Exchange Student Centre, and even experience teaching an undergraduate course at Western (sports for marks).
-If you have general questions, or specific questions about the Western Certificate in University Teaching and Learning, Karen is a good place to start!
+Karen Petrella's role at the CTL is focused on supporting our Teaching Assistant programs with expertise in our certificates programs, social media, website, and everything in between.
+If you have questions about the Western Certificate in University Teaching and Learning, Karen is a good place to start!

 Lucas Riboli Besen (Health Information Science)